MoveIt! Setup Assistant¶

 chain of joints.

-- Click on r_shoulder_pan_joint, hold down the Shift button on your keyboard and then click on the r_wrist_roll_joint.
+- Click on virtual_joint, hold down the Shift button on your keyboard and then click on the panda_joint8.
 Now click on the > button to add these joints into the list of selected joints on the right.

-- We will also add two groups for the right and left end
+- We will also add a group for the end

 - Click on the Add Group button.